gustavobastian/ServerNurse/README.md

 There are two kinds of clients for this applications:
 <ul>
 <li> HTTP clients are served by the express submodule and its routes.
 The subsystem endpoints are stored in the directory "./src/backend/routes"</li>
-<li> MQTT clients can ask the system with a specified protocol.
+<li> MQTT clients can interact with the system with a specified protocol.
 The subsystem modules are stored in the directory "./src/backend/mqtt"
 </li>
 </ul>